ProtonMail/inbox-desktop/CONTRIBUTING.md

 The best ways to get answer for generic questions or to get help with setting up the system is to interact with our active community on [Reddit](https://reddit.com/r/ProtonMail/) or to contact customer support.

-## Code contribution

-We are grateful if you can contribute directly with code.
-In that case there is nothing else to do than to open a pull request.

-The following is worthwhile noting

-- The project is primarily developed on an internal repository, and the one on GitHub is only a mirror of it.
-For that reason, the merge request will not be merged on GitHub but added to the project internally.
-We are keeping the original author in the change set to respect the contribution.
-- The application is used on numerous platforms.
-To have higher chance your change to be accepted, consider all supported dependencies.
-- Give detailed description of the issue, preferably with test steps to reproduce the original issue, and to verify the fix.
-It is even better if you also extend the automated tests.

-### Contribution policy

-By making a contribution to this project:

-1. You assign any and all copyright related to the contribution to Proton AG;
-2. You certify that the contribution was created in whole by you;
-3. You understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information you submit with it) is maintained indefinitely and may be redistributed with this project or the open source license(s) involved.